-New, revised, amended standards and Effective Date Announced by

-interpretations IASB (Note 1)

-- Amendments to IFRS 10 and IAS 28 "Sale or To be determined

-Contribution of Assets between an Investor and its

-Associate or Joint Venture"

-IFRS17 "Insurance Contracts" January 1, 2023

-Amendments to IFRS 17 January 1, 2023

-Amendment to IFRS 17 "Initial Application of January 1, 2023

-IFRS 17 and IFRS 9 - Comparative

-Information

-Amendment to IAS 1 "Classification of Liabilities January 1, 2023

-as Current or Non-Current"

-Amendments to IAS 1 "Disclosure of Accounting January 1, 2023 (Note 2)

-Policies"

-Amendments to IFRS 8 "Definition of Accounting January 1, 2023 (Note 3)
+New, revised, amended standards and Effective Date Announced by interpretations IASB Amendments to IAS 1 "Disclosure of Accounting January 1, 2023 (Note 1) Policies" Amendments to IFRS 8 "Definition of Accounting January 1, 2023 (Note 2) Estimates" Amendments to IAS 12 "Deferred Tax January 1, 2022 (Note 3) Related to Assets and Liabilities Arising from a Single Transaction"

-Estimates"

-Amendments to IAS 12 "Deferred Tax January 1, 2022 (Note 4)

-Related to Assets and Liabilities Arising from

-a Single Transaction"

 - Note 1.
-Unless otherwise specified, the aforementioned New/revised/amended standards or interpretations shall be effective at the reporting period from the year of such dates. - Note 2.
-These amendments are applied prospectively for the annual reporting period beginning on or after January 1, 2023. - Note 3.
-These amendments are applied to the changes to accounting estimates and accounting policies for the annual reporting period beginning on or after January 1, 2023. - Note 4.
+This amendment applies to the annual reporting periods beginning on or after January 1, 2023. - Note 2.
+These amendments are applied to the changes to accounting estimates and accounting policies for the annual reporting period beginning on or after January 1, 2023. - Note 3.
 Except for the recognition of deferred income tax on temporary differences between leases and decommissioning obligations on January 1, 2022, this amendment is applicable to transactions that occur after January 1, 2022. - 1.
-Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture"
+Amendments to IAS 1 "Disclosure of Accounting Policies"